 Sixth Form

-A wide range of activities, trips and events are run for all students throughout the year.
-Years 7–9 visit local galleries, while Years 10 and above travel further afield, with a residential trip for Year 10 to Cornwall, and a Sixth Form visit to a European city.
+At St Helen and St Katharine, we provide a wide range of activities, trips and events that inspire and broaden our students’ artistic horizons.
+Years 7–9 visit local galleries, while Years 10 and above explore further with a residential trip to Cornwall for Year 10 and a cultural excursion to a European city for the Sixth Form.

 Extracurricular